Line 232 - Legal fees

 If you pay support, you cannot claim legal costs incurred to establish, negotiate, or contest the amount of support payments.

-You can deduct on line 229 legal fees you paid to collect or establish a right to collect other amounts that must be included in employment income even if they are not directly paid by your employer.
+You can claim on line 229 legal fees you paid to collect or establish a right to collect other amounts that must be reported in employment income even if they are not directly paid by your employer.

 You must reduce your claim by any award or reimbursements you received for these expenses.
 If you are awarded the cost of your deductible legal fees in a future year, include that amount in your income for that year.